Stefan797/Django-Chatapp/docs/_build/html/_sources/index.rst.txt

 ..
-Simple Chat App documentation master file, created by sphinx-quickstart on Thu Mar 10 11:19:53 2022.
+Django Chat APP documentation master file, created by sphinx-quickstart on Sun Apr 24 11:38:21 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Simple Chat App's documentation!
+Welcome to Django Chat APP's documentation!
 ===========================================

 .. toctree::